-- Worker’s compensation insurance helps to cover expenses like medical bills and legal fees that can result if an employee is ever hurt while working.
+- Worker’s compensation insurance covers expenses like medical bills and legal fees that can result if an employee is ever hurt while working.

-A shop owner may be able to staff the shop entirely on their own when it’s just starting up, but eventually it will be time to hire some employees.
+A shop owner may staff the shop entirely on their own when it’s just starting up, but eventually, it will be time to hire some employees.
 According to ZipRecruiter, bait shop employees earn an average of $28,945 per year, though salaries can range from $16,000 to $60,000.

 In addition to budgeting for employee salaries, a shop will also need to include expenses like worker’s comp, unemployment insurance, paid time off, and vacation time in its budget.

 Step 12: Set up an Accounting System

 Setting up an accounting system for your bait shop is critical to your business’s long-term success.

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.